 Ski with your best friend…your dog!
-Skijoring teams will use the Loppet trail on Bde Maka Ska before finishing at the Loppet Village in the Calhoun Commons area of Uptown.
+Skijoring teams will use the black and brown courses before finishing in Loppet Village.
 10 kilometer (about 6.2 miles), 5 kilometer, and 3 kilometer distances makes the Chuck & Don’s Skijoring Loppet a fan-favorite.
 Come watch if you’re curious or come to join the fun with your dog.

 - Chuck & Don’s Skijoring Loppet Featured on CNN

 - 2015 Chuck & Don’s Skijoring Loppet Video